RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

 There are 4 parts to the brief that you will need to answer.

 1. In class you will design and make a prototype that helps to break down some of the barriers to the 5 spaces that Mozilla explores: Decentralization, Digital Inclusion, Digital Inclusion, Privacy and Security and Web Literacy.
-You will choose either one or two of those spaces for your prototype to tackle.

 2. Collectively you will prepare and make a prototype web platform for the Mozilla festival that shares your concepts and ideas will the festival’s attendees.